 The Happenings in the Dark can be Comforting

-The dark can also be comforting.
+It can also be comforting.

-The dark can be romantic – candlelight dinners, a walk in a city park at night, that kind of thing.
+Low light can be romantic – candlelight dinners, a walk in a city park at night, that kind of thing.

 We also tend to find it more comfortable to watch a movie in the dark, see a play in a darkened theater, or listen to a music concert where the only light is on the musicians or stage.